Strum/Strums_Mental_VCV_Modules/README.md

 Knobs - Outputs constants continous or stepped by integer ro semitone, uni or bipolar

 Gate Maker - Counter with delay before opening and after closing, cycle or one shot mode - BETA

+Patch notes - add notes to a patch

+Master Clock - Set a Tempo by BPM and time signature, outputs beat, bar and subdivisions of the beat

+Quad LFO - 4 LFOs with cv control and 4 synced modes in a small panel